The Top 8 Health Benefits Of Olive Oil + How It Compares To Other Oils

 When it comes to healthy fats, olive oil is a near-unanimous favorite.
 Not only is it delicious and versatile, but it’s linked to some pretty impressive health perks.
 And, unlike most hyped-up foods, olive oil’s benefits are backed by decades of scientific research.

-In this article, we take a deep dive into the benefits of the healthy oil and get expert advice on sourcing the best olive oil.
+In this article, we take a deep dive into the health benefits of olive oil and get expert advice on sourcing the best one.

 The finished product contains a mix of compounds including fatty acids, polyphenols, and vitamin E, all of which function to promote health.